 Make deliciously fruity Frozen Strawberry Margaritas from home with the quick and easy blender margarita recipe!

 It’s time to chillax in the sun with a smooth and refreshing Frozen Strawberry Margarita!
-Only a handful of ingredients and minimal prep make these summer cocktails a favorite for any BBQ, party or balmy summer eve!
-This is like an adult slushy but it feels lighter and less weighed down with sugar.
+Only a handful of ingredients and minimal prep make these fruity and summery frozen margaritas a favorite for any BBQ, party, or balmy summer eve!

 Strawberry on its own works beautifully, but you can totally add in other fruit too.
 Mango is great, as is raspberry – have fun with your favorite fruity flavors!

 No, you can leave out the sugar and use agave nectar.
 Sugar obviously adds a sweetness to proceedings but by no means is it essential.
 Without the sugar you get more of a tarty punch, which is lovely too!

 To make these margaritas thicker, simply add more ice and continue to blend until they reach your desired consistency!

 Store leftover strawberry margaritas in sealed glass jars in the freezer for up to 2 weeks.
 Enjoy straight from the freezer, or blend them in a blender to refresh before serving.